Privacy, Use and Complaints

 The first step is for you to write to us explaining why you are unhappy.
-Any such letter or email should be marked for the attention of Stephen Hopkins.
-Stephen.firstname.lastname@example.org
+Any such letter or email should be marked for the attention of Ashley Cocker. email@example.com

 He is the partner responsible for dealing with complaints.
 He will reply to your letter by sending to you a copy of our complaints procedure and will explain the next steps.

 Further, you have the right to complain to the Legal Ombudsman.
-The Ombudsman’s contact details are: Telephone 0300 555 0333; email email@example.com; web site,www.legalombudsman.org.uk; by post PO Box 6806, Wolverhampton WV1 9WJ.
+The Ombudsman's contact details are: Telephone 0300 555 0333; email firstname.lastname@example.org; web site,www.legalombudsman.org.uk; by post PO Box 6806, Wolverhampton WV1 9WJ.
 There are time limits for making a complaint to the Ombudsman.
-As explained on the Ombudsman’s web site you can ask the Ombudsman to look at your complaint if it meets ALL three of the following steps: (i) The problem or when you found out about it, happened after 5 October 2010; and (ii) You are referring your complaint to the Legal Ombudsman within either of the following: Six years of the problem happening or three years from when you found out about it; and You are referring your complaint to us within six months of your service provider’s (ie., Horsley Law’s) final response.
+From 01 April 2023, the Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned, or within a year of you realising there was a concern.
+The Legal Ombudsman will require you to refer your concerns to them within six months of our final response to you.